Information and system requirements for installing and using Mac Java 7

 If you have JDK 7 installed on your system and you want to restore Apple Java 6, then JDK 7 needs to be uninstalled first.
 See the instructions to Uninstall JDK 7.

-Software Update feature (available on the Apple menu) to check that you have the most up-to-date version of Java 6 for your Mac.
+For Java versions 6 and below, Apple supplies their own version of Java.
+For Mac OS X 10.6 and below, use the Software Update feature (available on the Apple menu) to check that you have the most up-to-date version of Java 6 for your Mac.
 For issues related to Apple Java 6 on Mac, contact Apple Support.
 Oracle and Java.com only support Java 7 and later, and only on 64 bit systems.

 You can download Java 7 from java.com.